DEEPAK894/Linux_assg/README.md

         ***sudo nano bash.bashrc  or sudo nano /etc/login.defs*** <br>
         - Scroll down and change umask 022 to 0777<br><br>

 ### 6) Create a service with the name showtime , after starting the service, every minute it should print the current time in a file in the user home directory.
-    Ex:-
-       sudo service showtime start   -> It should start writing in file. sudo service showtime stop   -> It should stop writing in file. sudo service showtime status -> It should show status.<br>
+Ex:-sudo service showtime start   -> It should start writing in file. sudo service showtime stop   -> It should stop writing in file.  sudo service showtime status -> It should show status.<br>
     Ans:-<br>
 Step 1: Create the Shell Script hat will write the current time to a file in the user's home directory.
                - Name the script as showtime.sh and write below content into the file: